LarsAmker/ExplainGAN/README.md

 ### Pneumonia

-NAINs first kaggle kernel is copied and completed with the upload steps in Pneumonia_unexplained.ipynb

-Pneunmonia.ipynb is used to experiment with ExplainGAN after NAIN's stuff.
-Eventually make it compact as happened to MNIST
+NAINs kaggle kernels are both written in tensorflow 1 and no longer compatible with tensorflow 2.
+Old versions can be found in the archiveis copied
+In any case, they needed to be completed with the upload steps, this is included in every pneumonia file here on github

+Now try to get the kernel working again in tf2, then make it compact and develop ExplainGAN for it.